dexe-network/DeXe-Protocol/docs/Protocol/Litepaper.md

 **DeXe** protocol is governed by **DAO** community.
 Parameters of the protocol that can be modified through protocol governance:
 - **DeXe** commission change
 - Changing proportions of **DeXe** commission distribution
-- Adding a token to the whitelist
+- Adding a token to the whitelist/blacklist
 - Upgrading contracts
 - Managing the limits on the number of users in pools
 - Managing the maximum number of positions for traders